okezino/ENUMS-AND-SEALED-CLASS/Answer.md

 >
 >Differences
 >
-> >Flexible to handle diiferent states of subclass,Enum classs is  not flexible
+> >sealed class is  Flexible to handle different states of subclass,Enum classs is  not flexible
 >
 > Similairty
 >
->>Restricted number of Hierachies{subclass cant be built outside the class}
+>>Restricted number of Hierachies{subclass can't be built outside the class}
 >